jpfsc/TCC-MBA-PUC-RJ/README.md

 Conclui-se que a abordagem de agrupamento hierárquico aglomerativo integrando dados petrográficos e petrofísicos é eficaz na definição de grupos de rochas com características semelhantes.
 Além disso, a classificação de fácies com o modelo Random Forest mostra-se viável, mas requer melhorias para acertar todas as classes.
 O método proposto tem potencial para aplicação em dados históricos e não exige revisitar imagens petrográficas, podendo utilizar dados tabulares ou textuais.

+### Abstract

+This work is a proof of concept for the application of clustering and classification techniques in the evaluation of carstified carbonate rocks similar to petroleum reservoirs.
+Petrographic descriptions and laboratory analyses of 157 carstified carbonate rock samples were utilized.

+In the data conditioning phase, the data undergo cleaning, removal of missing values, filtering, unit conversion, and standardization of categorical values.
+In the exploratory analysis, the distribution and correlation between attributes are analyzed, guiding the selection of the most suitable features for each case.
+Two clustering algorithms, K-means and agglomerative hierarchical clustering, are tested for generating petrophysical rock types.
+For the classification of geological facies, two classification models based on Decision Tree and Random Forest, are created.

+The results indicate that the agglomerative hierarchical clustering model demonstrates better discrimination of groups based on the analyzed features.
+The Random Forest classification model outperforms the Decision Tree model, although further improvements are required to accurately classify class 2.

+In conclusion, the approach of integrating petrographic and petrophysical data through agglomerative hierarchical clustering proves effective in defining groups of rocks with similar characteristics.
+Moreover, the classification of facies using the Random Forest model shows promise but requires enhancements to accurately classify all classes.
+The proposed method has the potential for application in legacy data without revisiting petrographic images, as it can utilize tabular or textual data.

 ### 1. Introdução